GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You produce a narrow forcefield which is shaped in such a way that it pins the creature, lifting it a foot into the air, and hovering in place.
 Inflict a crushing attack against that creature.
 If successful, it does not wound that creature and instead restrains them and forces them prone so long as they are restrained.
 A critical success also leaves it vulnerable during this time.
 A creature affected this way is being suffocated.
-If the attack fails, but is not a critical failure, the forcefield forms to keep the creature levitating- but can be broken by that creature as an action or reaction and it is not being sufficated while in place.
+If the attack fails, but is not a critical failure, the forcefield forms to keep the creature levitating- but can be broken by that creature as an action or reaction and it is not being suffocated while in place.

-The forcefield remains for a number of rounds equal to the spellcheck's points of success + attack's points of success, or until dissmissed at the will of the caster.
+The forcefield remains for a number of rounds equal to the spellcheck's points of success + attack's points of success, or until dismissed at the will of the caster.

 A critical success with the spell check allows you to move the creature a number of feet equal to the spell tier as an action or reaction.